-To preserve the talents of Attenborough and the NHU, the BBC has responded with three new Attenborough commissions, which the NHU will make: Perfect Planet, Planet Earth III and Frozen Planet II.
+To preserve the talents of Attenborough and the NHU, the BBC has responded with three new Attenborough commissions, two of which the NHU will make: Planet Earth III and Frozen Planet II.

 Opie also believes that innovation in natural history from a technology perspective will also be important, as viewer’s expectations rise.

 “We need to push the envelope and capture things that would have been impossible to capture before,” she says.
 “The use of drones in Blue Planet II was a great example of that and we need this to continue.”

 Lisa Opie will be speaking at the Global Content Gamechangers: Creative challenges and digital giants in The Forum at IBC2019 on 13 September.

 IBC2019 will be from 13-17 September at the RAI, Amsterdam.